-A toenail that is infected by a fungus usually turns white or yellow.
-As the fungus spreads, the nail turns a darker colour and gets thicker, and its edges start to turn ragged and crumble.
-A bad infection can cause toe pain, and the nail may pull away from the toe.
+A nail that is infected by a fungus usually turns white or yellow.
+As the fungus spreads, the nail turns a darker colour and gets thicker.
+And its edges start to turn ragged and crumble.
+A bad infection can cause pain, and the nail may pull away from the toe or finger.

-Toenails that are exposed to moisture and warmth a lot are more likely to get infected by a fungus.
+Nails that are exposed to moisture and warmth a lot are more likely to get infected by a fungus.
 This can happen from wearing sweaty shoes often and from walking barefoot on shower floors.
 Or it can happen if your child shares personal things, such as towels and nail clippers.

-It is hard to treat toenail fungus, and the infection can return after it has cleared up.
-But medicines can sometimes get rid of toenail fungus for good.
+It is hard to treat nail fungus.
+And the infection can return after it has cleared up.
+But medicines can sometimes get rid of nail fungus for good.
 If the infection is very bad, or if it causes a lot of pain, your child may need to have the nail removed.

 Go to https://www.healthwise.net/patientEd

 Enter U391 in the search box to learn more about "Toenail Fungus in Children: Care Instructions".

 Medical Review:Patrice Burgess MD - Family Medicine & Adam Husney MD - Family Medicine & Martin J. Gabica MD - Family Medicine